SebastianUA/terraform/google_cloud_platform/examples/spanner_instance/README.md

-# Work with AWS SPANNER_INSTANCE via terraform
+# Work with SPANNER_INSTANCE via terraform

 A terraform module for making SPANNER_INSTANCE.